Bin1512/bin1512.github.io/_pages/about.md

 About me
 ======
 I am a research assistant at the University of Gothenburg, working in a project on spatio-temporal (time and space/geography) statistical and machine learning-based analyses of COVID-19 contagion in Sweden.
-%Before that, I was a postdoctoral research fellow at KTH with Liam Solus, and a postdoctoral researcher at Bar-Ilan Uiversity with Ron Adin and Yuval %Roichman.
-I completed my PhD in mathematics in February 2020 at University of Lyon 1 under the supervision of Jiang Zeng.

 Contact
 ======